Skip to main content

 At the heart of MRPeasy lies a powerful MRP (manufacturing resource planning) system that’s been in continuous development for over 10 years.
 Core functionality includes one-click production cost and lead time estimating, production planning, dynamic production scheduling, comprehensive material planning and bill of materials (BOM) management, forecasting, inventory, procurement and order management, and an MES (manufacturing execution system).
 There’s also a CRM interface, a B2B customer portal, master production scheduling, end-to-end stock and production traceability, quality control, a returns system (RMA), and a host of more advanced features.

 MRPeasy includes full integrations with a number of third-party business software such as the accounting platforms Xero and Quickbooks; e-commerce platforms Shopify and Woocommerce; fulfillment platforms ShipStation and Ware2Go; CRMs Pipedrive and Salesforce; and workflow automation apps like Zapier.
-This extended functionality makes MRPeasy a fully-fledged manufacturing ERP system perfectly suited for both make-to-stock and make-to-order businesses in the manufacturing industry, as well as distributors and e-commerce websites.
+This extended functionality makes MRPeasy a fully-fledged manufacturing ERP system perfectly suited for both make-to-stock and make-to-order businesses in the manufacturing industry, as well as distributors and e-businesses.

 MRPeasy is available in four editions – Starter ($49/user), Professional ($69/user), Enterprise ($99/user), and Ultimate ($149/user).
 The system is highly scalable, as basic functionality can be set easily without paying upfront for advanced features.
 Users can easily jump to the next tier when needed to gain access to more advanced functionalities.
-The software’s price beyond the first 10 users is also greatly reduced in all editions ($79/10 users), so adding users as the company scales greatly reduces the average cost per user.
+The software’s price beyond the first 10 users is also greatly reduced in all editions ($79/10 users), so adding users as the company scales further reduces the cost per user.

 MRPeasy is designed as a fully self-service production management system, meaning it’s intuitive enough for independent implementation in most cases.
 Getting set up is aided by a comprehensive user manual and FAQs, a large library of informative demo videos, and a highly responsive support team.
 For external assistance, MRPeasy also has a number of authorized consultants available.